-Part III: Means-the core courses related to the programme concerned including (Core Courses)
+Part III : Means-the core courses related to the programme concerned including (Core Courses)

-practical's offered under Part III of the programme.
+Practical offered under Part III of the programme.

-Part III : Means-Allied courses offered under part-III of the programme, which is (Allied Courses) in nature but related to the programme concerned.
+: Means -Allied courses offered under part-III of the programme, which is (Allied Courses) Part III in nature but related to the programme concerned.

-Part III: Means-Elective courses related to the core courses of the program concerned.
-(Elective i) Tamil: programme (as name of the course) for those students who have not studied Tamil upto 12th standard.
+: Means-Elective courses related to the core courses of the programme concerned.
+(Elective Part III i) Tamil: programme (as name of the course) for those students who have not studied Tamil Upto 12th standard.